 - Can I receive retroactive approval for Transient Study?

-A combined total of twenty-four credit hours of the following types of credit may be granted for individuals entering Emory as first-year students:
+A combined total of eighteen credit hours of the following types of credit may be granted for individuals entering Emory as first-year students:

 - AP Credits